WPPN 02/21: Reserving contracts with businesses with a public service mission

 It should be remembered that supported businesses eligible to bid for reserved contracts under Regulation 20 and those social businesses eligible to bid for contracts under Regulation 77, like any other business, function in competitive markets, selling their goods and services to consumers, the public sector and to other businesses.
 It should not be assumed that they will be uncompetitive or unable to meet quality or service delivery requirements.
-Consequently, ‘reserving’ a contract does not mean specifications, selection or award criteria should be ‘relaxed’ from those that would be used to ensure the contracting authority’s requirements are met in an open competition.
+Consequently, ‘reserving’ a contract does not mean specifications, selection or award criteria should be ‘relaxed’ from those that would be used to ensure the WPS body’s requirements are met in an open competition.

 Pre market engagement, using the provisions of Regulation 40 of the Public Contracts Regulations 2015, would likely provide additional assurance of value for money prior to commencing a reserved contracting procurement procedure.
 This could include seeking advice from independent experts or from market participants, including, where relevant, supported businesses themselves.

-Where the market of supported organisations under Regulation 20 or those qualifying organisations eligible to participate under Regulation 77 is small, contracting authorities may wish to benchmark winning bids against the open market.
+Where the market of supported organisations under Regulation 20 or those qualifying organisations eligible to participate under Regulation 77 is small, WPS bodies may wish to benchmark winning bids against the open market.
 However, it should be noted that such an exercise should not be limited to a simple price comparison but should encompass the wider socio-economic or environmental benefits that such businesses offer.
 Standing Orders and Standing Financial Instructions may need minor amendments in order to permit the reserving of contract award procedures or other measures designed to improve participation of supported organisations or qualifying organisations meeting the eligibility requirements to bid for contracts reserved under Regulation 77.

 Where reserved contracts have been used and have delivered value for money, these positive experiences and benefits should be used to promote the use of Regulations 20 or 77.